isomerpages/seab-corp/pages/(2027 SEC) G1 Syllabuses for School Candidates.md

 </tbody>
 </table>
 <p>* Changes in syllabus content only.
 No change to scheme of assessment.
-<br>G1 candidates can offer up to three subjects at the SEC G2 Level examinations
+<br>Candidates who are offered G1 subjects are able to take up to three G2
-if NTIL is included.
-The list of NTILs can be found under the <u>2026 GCE N(A)-Level Syllabuses</u> for school candidates.
+subjects at the SEC examination, if NTIL is included.
+The list of NTILs can be found under the <a href="/secondary-education-cert/g2-syllabuses-for-school-candidates-2027/" rel="noopener nofollow" target="_blank">2027 SEC G2 Syllabuses for school candidates</a>.
 <br>~ This document will be made available soon.</p>
 <h4><strong>MOE-ITE Applied Subjects</strong><em>&nbsp;</em></h4>
 <table style="minWidth: 100px">